jogp10/UniTime/README.md

 - Perfil do estudante do Sigarra
 - Informação de cada UC do Sigarra
 - Calendário escolar do Sigarra
-- Credenciais de login do Sigarra
+- Serviço de validação do login de um utilizador no Sigarra